csc-training/geocomputing_course/materials/data_tips.md

 - Pay attention to data pre-processing:
 	- Remove unnecessary data (clip, select, generalize).
 	- Index the relevant columns of your vector data for faster searches.
+- Use checksums, to verify that data transfer has been successful.

 ## Disk status